dermotte/itec-webpage-mlux/courses/topics-cg-ws23.md

 ## Exercises (Mandatory Assignments)

 Please upload the exercises (no .exe please, stick to .js, or export to the web) to Moodle until the end of the announced day.
+Note that missing the deadline changes your grade, and you have to submit all assignments.

 | ID | Title           | Slide                                                                                                       | Deadline |
 |:---|:----------------|-------|:---------|